sf-explorer/devops/Sample Rules/OmniDataTransform/index.md

 # OmniDataTransform
-## DataRaptors must have a description
+## Data mappers must have a description
 Field: `Description`
 Regex: `^.{10,}$`